vaibhav1618/search-cpp-documentation/README.md

 The keyboard shortcuts are ctrl+shift+A on Linux/Windows and cmd+shift+A on mac

-Or you can access the documentation by going to the pallet ctrl+shift+P or cmd+shift+P and type `Search Cpp Reference`.
+Or you can access the documentation by going to the pallet ctrl+shift+P or cmd+shift+P and type `Search cplusplus documentation`.
 A window will open besides the current editor and you can browse the cpp documentation.

 What's more provided by this fork:

-- The current selected text will be the search term if any.
+- Perform the search on cplusplus.com instead of cppreference.com